 Which one to get: Lomo’Instant or Leica Sofort?
-If this is a question you’re currently struggling with and you still haven’t got an answer, hopefully our head to head article will help you decide.
-Not only do we briefly present you each camera model, we’ll also talk about their weaknesses and strong points.
+If this is a question you’re currently struggling with and you still haven’t got an answer, hopefully, our head-to-head article will help you decide.
+Not only do we briefly present each camera model, but we’ll also talk about their weaknesses and strong points.
 Additionally, several of their features will be compared to help you get a better idea about them.
 Read on to find out more!

 Some people are more artistic than others, and the Lomo’Instant camera is something they could consider if they like photography.
 There are several reasons to say this, but the main one is the possibility of overexposing the same picture several times, and not just twice like with most other similar cameras, including the Sofort.

-Exposing the photo several times is possible thanks to the longest aperture feature this model has, when compared to the others.
+Exposing the photo several times is possible thanks to the longest aperture feature this model has when compared to the others.
 Its aperture ranges between -2 (or f/32) and 2 (or f/8).
-Many would recommend to just overexpose just twice or three times.
+Many would recommend to just overexposing just twice or three times.

 If you think you’ll miss the filtering option on the digital cameras, or smartphones, this device comes with some gels to apply over the flash to give certain hues to the image.
 Additionally, to increase your creativity, you can purchase 3 separate lenses that will help with taking a variety of pics.
 The available lenses as fisheye, a 35mm-equivalent “portrait” and a macro.